Adnan7549/NewYork-Taxi-Fare-Price-Prediction/README.md

       8. Congestion surcharged
       9. Airport fee
       10. Day of week
-      11. Timing of the day
+      11. Timing of the day.

  Linear Regression machine learning algorithm is being used for the prediction.